kariMMeshal/InternIntelligence_Flutter_Movies_App/README.md

 ## 🌐 APIs Used
 - TMDB API: Provides movie data and recommendations.
 - Firebase: Handles authentication and cloud storage.
+- Note !! you have to get an API-KEY to use the app

 ---